 The Curriculum at Waterfoot Primary School

 We aim to deliver the National Curriculum aims, in the most memorable, exciting, and effective way possible, where high standards are always sought and attention is always given to motivating children to be lifelong learners.
-One of the key aspects of our curriculum is how we make meaningful connections between our core and foundation subjects.
-Our main aim is bringing the curriculum together through termly themes, with a clear focus on developing key reading, writing and maths skills in a cross-curricular approach.
-There is a wealth of information regarding our whole school curriculum and our curriculum maps give you a deeper insight into how we work creatively to link the foundation curriculum to enhance learning; however do not hesitate to contact the school for further details.
-Or to see the 'curriculum in action' look on our class pages, outdoor learning area or the latest news page on our website.
-In Early Years we have one unit, therefore one cycle and the year's curriculum themes are displayed below.
-As we have mixed age classes in Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2 our curriculum themes follow a two yearly cycle as shown.
+One of the key aspects of our curriculum is how we make creative meaningful connections between our core and foundation subjects.
+Our main aim is connecting the curriculum through termly themes, with a clear focus on integrating and developing key reading, writing and maths skills.
+We teach and encourage a growth mindset approach, where children learn from their mistakes enabling them to become confident, creative, independent and inquisitive learners.

 A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Across all the year groups pupils gain the knowledge and skills through a predominantly ‘working scientifically’ approach.
 Science teaching fits in, as far as possible, with our individual key stage topics and cross curricular approach.
 Making conscious connections between science and other subject areas means that pupils can benefit from a more connected learning experience.